FAQs – The Covenant

 Please see About the Covenant for an introduction to the Covenant, and The Covenant in depth to read about the Covenant in more detail.

-The underlying principles are the same in both, but the Covenant and the Covenant Legal Duty are different as follows:
+The underlying principles are the same in both, but the Covenant pledge and the Covenant Legal Duty are different as follows:

-- Voluntary vs legal obligation: The Covenant is a promise which organisations voluntarily implement, some of whom sign a Covenant pledge or make other public commitments.
-The Legal Duty is a legal obligation that affected organisations must abide by.
+- The Legal Duty is a legal obligation that affected organisations must abide by.

-- Definitions: The statement of the Covenant defines the Covenant promise.
-It came into existence in its current form when it was published on 16 May 2011 by the then Secretary of State for Defence, Dr Liam Fox.
-Part 16A of the Armed Forces Act 2006 defines the Legal Duty.
+- The Duty is defined by Part 16A of the Armed Forces Act 2006.
 It came into existence through the Armed Forces Act 2021, and it came into force on 22 November 2022.

 The Covenant does apply when British organisations provide goods or services to members of the Armed Forces community who are abroad.